 Epistemic Injustice: Recognizing the Knower

 Suddenly, the chatbot's failure wasn't just a misclassification error.
 It was a potential act of testimonial injustice.
-If the model's internal biases led it to systematically ignore the reported symptoms of marginalized groups, it was denying them recognition as credible informants about their own health.

 "When a model confidently classifies or reroutes based on demographic features, isn't it making epistemic judgments?
 Some voices are 'heard' more clearly by the model; others are marginalized."